I graduated in illustration and multimedia animation at IED Milano in 2009 and worked as graphic designer for few years in Milan.

 We can respect, co-create and understand the circles of life which the Soil requires to regenerate and become fertile.

 The beauty of our flowers and plants cannot be taken for granted.
 There is danger whenever we neglect these patterns of creation, which form the fertile Earth around us.

 (see full article here:

-27th of February to 5th of April 2020 - Midcountry Cafe Coop, Cloughjordan, Co.
+new date: 18th of August to 14th of September 2020 - Midcountry Cafe Coop, Cloughjordan, Co.
 Tipperary.